cran/aws.s3/README.md

            "AWS_SESSION_TOKEN" = "mytoken")
 ```

+**Remarks:**
-To use the package with S3-compatible storage provided by other cloud platforms, set the `AWS_S3_ENDPOINT` environment variable to the appropriate host name.
-By default, the package uses the AWS endpoint: `s3.amazonaws.com`
+* To use the package with S3-compatible storage provided by other cloud platforms, set the `AWS_S3_ENDPOINT` environment variable to the appropriate host name.
+By default, the package uses the AWS endpoint: `s3.amazonaws.com`.
+Note that you may have to set `region=""` in the request as well if the back-end uses only a single server with no concept of regions.
+* To use the package from an EC2 instance, you would need to install `aws.ec2metadata`.
+This way, credential will be obtained from the machine's role.

 ## Code Examples